 Aesthetics consists of three parts: appearance, name, and poster board.
 The Rules do not give any specific guidance on how to combine these three components to arrive at a final ranking of the participating bridges.
-The head judge at each regional competition will determine the process by which judges will rank participating bridges; because there are more than 40 bridges to rank and score at the national finals, judges will use the official score sheet.
+The head judge at each regional competition will determine the process by which judges will rank participating bridges.
+A sample form is available to print from the scoring spreadsheet.